-RVC Exotics Service Beaumont Sainsbury Animal Hospital Royal Veterinary College Royal College Street London NW1 0TU T: 0207 387 8134 beaumont@rvc.ac.uk www.rvc.ac.uk/BSAH

-REPTILE LIGHT AND HEATING OPTIONS

-There are a vast number of options available for heating and lighting for reptiles.
+RVC Exotics Service Royal Veterinary College Royal College Street NW1 0TU T: 0207 554 3528 F: 0207 388 8124 www.rvc.ac.uk/BSAH REPTILE LIGHT AND HEATING OPTIONS There are a vast number of options available for heating and lighting for reptiles.
 The following is not an exhaustive list but hopes to clarify any confusion between the different types and what they do.
 Sunlight is very important for all species of reptiles.
-It provides two things:

-- Heat - Ultra Violet Light (UV)

-Heat in the form of infrared light is necessary to warm a reptile's body to its preferred optimum temperature (POT).
+It provides two things: - Heat - Ultra Violet Light (UV) Heat in the form of infrared light is necessary to warm a reptile's body to its preferred optimum temperature (POT).
 This is the temperature at which the reptile's metabolic functions are performing at optimum.
 Too hot and they get heat stressed, too cold and their ability to move, to digest food, perform vital functions such as fight infection etc. is compromised.
 UV light comes in two main types A and B. It is not visible to humans but is visible to many other species including reptiles, birds and insects.
 UV-A is found in some normal household lights and in full spectrum lights and is used to help animals see colours, shapes and patterns This helps them identify males and females of their species in the wild and is used to make the lighting in vivariums more natural looking.
 UV-B is NOT found in household or full spectrum lights and needs to be provided as a separate UV-B lamp.
-UVB light is important for Vitamin D and calcium metabolism in many animals and helps prevent many health problems such as metabolic bone disease.
+It is essential for animals (including humans and reptiles) to covert Vitamin D in their skin to help with calcium balance.
 UVB is filtered out by glass and plastics so is not present in sunlight coming through a glass window or vivarium glass.
 Lamps producing UVB light also emit visible light which we can see.
 The visible light may look bright but the UVB will grow weaker with time and the lamp will need changing.
 Because we cannot see UVB, the only way to tell if a lamp is emitting UVB light is to measure it - this can be done with a small, hand held UVB reader.
-If you do not have one of these, then replace your lamps regularly.
+If you do not have one of these then replace your lamps regularly.
 Follow the manufacturer's advice on how far away the lamp needs to be from the reptile and how frequently it needs changing.

-UVB Lights

-Globes which produce only UVB light (no heat) come in several varieties:

-Strip lights which look like fluorescent lights
+UVB Lights Globes which produce only UVB light (no heat) come in several varieties: Strip lights which look like fluorescent lights